Chapter 8 : it's cold outside

 He stood there, his eyebrows raised and his eyes cold once more.
 “Are you quite done with yourself, Wilderson?”

 “Yeah, I am, actually.
 Next time you find me walking around by myself, don’t stop to say hi.”

 “Oh trust me,” he said coolly.
 “I won’t.
-You have a hole in the back of your tights, Wilderson.
-That’s why you’re so cold.”
+You have a huge hole in the back of your tights, Wilderson.
+That’s all I was going to say.”

 I lifted my leg in the air to inspect it, and he was right.
 But before I could politely thank him, he was gone, and I was alone in the cold, December air.
 Once inside, cherubs sitting in the hanging holly wreathes sing happy Christmas carols, but I could barely hear them.

 You never write anymore!
 Well, not to the extent you used to!
 What’s new?
 How are your NEWTS?
 How’s Aspen and Oscar?
 I bumped into Carlotta Spinelli the other day, actually- we were both in Selfridges, that Muggle store Holly RAVES about, it’s actually very nice!
 Anyway, we sat down for lunch- lovely woman, helped me with my Muggle money and everything!

 Your father’s been very busy.
 Apparently Quidditch season starts in January, and he’s been at the office every night, securing interviews and organising events of the sort.
 Lee Jordan’s been so good with your dad, he’s been helping him out an awful lot.
 It’s also fab for ME, because now I can stop pretending I like that daft sport hehe LOL!

 Oliver’s bringing his new girlfriend down over Christmas, and I think Jack’s flying in from the States but I’m not too sure, and is it bad that I can’t bring myself to care… less cooking for me!!
 LOL.